 Lack of Exercise

+A parrot that can’t fly will be unable to exercise.
+Parrots have feet and can walk, but it’s no substitute for flying.
 Birds have over 175 muscles, and most of them contribute to their wings.
-Without the ability to fly, these chest and breast muscles will weaken, and your parrot will struggle to compensate with other types of exercise.
+Without the ability to fly, their chest muscles will weaken, and your parrot will struggle to get the exercise that it needs each day.

 Can Parrots Still Fly With Clipped Wings?

-Even with trimmed flight feathers, a parrot can flutter a short distance.
-If it’s standing on its cage or another tall object, this will help it glide around.
+Even with trimmed flight feathers, a parrot can still fly a short distance.
+If it’s standing on its cage or another tall object, this will enable it to glide around.

-Within a few days or weeks, the parrot should adapt to the new wingspan.
-It will avoid trying to fly properly and instead use its ability to flutter when needed.
-Once the parrot’s wings grow back to their full length, it will begin flying again.
+Your parrot should adapt to the new wingspan.
+It will avoid flying and use its ability to flutter.
+Once the parrot’s wings grow back to their full length, your parrot will begin flying again.

 Parrot Wing Clipping Cost

 The cost of getting a parrot’s wings clipped is usually $15-$20.
 However, it can cost much more.
 Clipping the wings of small parrots will cost less than clipping the wings of large parrots.